 Located in southeast Europe, the small country of Albania is bordered by Greece, Kosovo, Montenegro, Macedonia, and the Adriatic and Ionian Seas.
 Mountains fill Albania’s eastern region and coastal plains cover the western region, which is home to most of the population.

-Despite the economy's recent growth, Albania still remains one of the poorest countries in Europe.
-The agriculture sector, which employs over half of Albania's workforce, has struggled in recent years.
+Despite the economy’s recent growth, Albania still remains one of the poorest countries in Europe.
+About 14.5 percent of Albanians are unemployed.

 Explore areas where you can help us build a better world for children.